kcning/MinRankSolver/README.txt

 DESCRIPTION
     C implementation of the Multi-homogeneous XL algorithm for solving MinkRank problems.
-Please note that the current program assume GF(16) and has to be expanded to support arbitrary fields.
+Please note that the current program assumes GF(16) and has to be expanded to support arbitrary fields.

 DOCUMENTATION